 mission

-CCUB co-creates interdisciplinary networks of students, faculty, staff and community partners that enables impactful and inclusive demand-driven student research that informs policies and practices that accelerate action towards eco- human health and wellbeing in the climate emergency.
+CCUB co-creates interdisciplinary networks of students, faculty, staff and community partners that enable impactful and inclusive demand-driven student research that informs policies and practices that accelerate action towards eco- human health and wellbeing in the climate emergency.

 goals